Kitsun3Sec/glpiscan/README.md

 # GLPI Active Scanner

-GLPI-Checker is a scanner to find vulnerabilities into glpi platforms.
+GLPIScan is a scanner to find vulnerabilities into glpi platforms.
 GLPI is usually used internally, almost never you'll find opened to the internet ( but is possible ).

 ## What's GLPI ?